Unique Features of this Partnership

 - Joint Workshop to learn about each community’s history, culture, governance and economic development priorities, and to build the government to government relationship (January 2019)

-- Partnership resilience and open communication through Chuckegg Creek Wildfire evacuations (May / June 2019)
+- Illustrated partnership resilience and open communication through Chuckegg Creek wildfire evacuations (May / June 2019)

-- Joint Workshop to explore high priority joint community economic development initiatives and discuss partnership governance structure (October 2019)
+- Joint Workshop to explore high priority joint community economic development initiatives , to engage in shared learning about each other’s governance and legislation, and discuss partnership governance structure (October 2019)

-- Established three sub-committees, complete with mandate and priority actions, on: water and wastewater infrastructure; joint regional emergency plan; Emergency Reception Centre/Multiuse Facility (November 2019)
+- Established three sub-committees, complete with mandate and priority actions, on: water and wastewater infrastructure; joint regional emergency plan; multi-use facility (November 2019)

 - Formalized Working Group Terms of Reference (TOR) (December 2019)